alexandergazo/NPFL123/hw04/README.md

 ### Future Work

-The model could be represented as one pipline object instead of five distinct objects and also the methods for prediction should be implemented.
+The model could be represented as one pipline object instead of five distinct objects and also single method for predicting should be implemented.